openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 Public and private cloud providers that do not have stringent controls on instance use or allow unrestricted internet access to VMs should consider this domain to be *untrusted*.
-Private cloud providers may want to consider this network as internal and *trusted*, only if the proper controls are implemented to assert that the instances and all associated tenants are to be trusted.
+Private cloud providers may want to consider this network as internal and *trusted* only if the proper controls are implemented to assert that the instances and all associated tenants are to be trusted.

 Management
 ----------